 In this article, I will share information about seven areas and aspects of Orlando's Wizarding World of Harry Potter (in no particular order), followed by a list of pros and cons of the park.

 To quote Dumbledore, "Words are, in my not-so-humble opinion, our most inexhaustible source of magic."
 It's about to get magical up in here, y'all.

 1. Explore Diagon Alley and Knockturn Alley

 First off, scroll back up to the previous picture and gaze admiringly at it for an appropriately on-theme seven seconds.
 If your eyes are not positively leaking with nostalgia, you can go on back to Privet Drive.
 This recreation of Diagon Alley was incredibly well done and worth viewing in person.
-Luckily, we arrived right as the park opened (9 AM) and were able to behold this glory before it was swamped with people.
+Luckily, we arrived right as the park opened (9:00 a.m.) and we were able to behold this glory before it was swamped with people.